 "Higher octane fuels are the cheapest CO2 reduction on a well-to-wheels analysis ...
 Fuels and engines must be designed as a total system.
-It makes absolutely no sense to have fuel out of the mix."
+It makes absolutely no sense to have fuel out of the mix."5

-EPA's own response to this comment was that high octane fuels will not be considered part of CAFE until after 2025.
-This has implications for consumers in two main ways: increased use of premium gasoline means increased exposure to aromatics and increased costs, as premium gasoline can run up to 50 cents higher per gallon than regular gasoline.
-Waiting to address fuel composition until well after 2025 has serious consequences in terms of both GHGs and public health.
-In addition, it prevents the automotive industry from standardizing engines across markets-already, Europe is using a high octane 102-RON fuel, which could be achieved with using a mid-level ethanol blend in the United States.
-EESI sees no reason to postpone consideration of these fuels, especially when current fuels are causing harm to the environment and the public.
+EPA must include octane fuels as a viable pathway in the finalized MTR.
+Not addressing fuel quality until after 2025 has implications for consumers in two main ways: increased use of premium gasoline means increased exposure to aromatics and increased costs, as premium gasoline can run up to 50 cents higher per gallon than regular gasoline.
+Waiting to address fuel composition until well after 2025 has serious consequences in terms of both GHGs, public health and compliance costs for meeting CAFE.
+In addition, it prevents the automotive industry from standardizing engines across markets-already, Europe is using a high octane 102-RON fuel, which could be achieved by using a mid-level ethanol blend in the United States.
+Therefore, without opening up a viable high-octane pathway for U.S. automotive manufacturers, the administration is putting them at a competitive disadvantage compared to other manufacturers.

+EESI sees no reason to postpone consideration of these fuels, especially when current fuels are causing harm to the environment, the public and increasing compliance costs for automotive manufacturers and increasing pump prices for consumers.